brunota20/Events-project/README.md

 ## Introduction

-This project is designed to help developers learn and practice building web applications using the following technologies and concepts:
+This project was designed to learn and practice building web applications using the following technologies and concepts:

 - .NET Core 5
 - Entity Framework Core 5